-2. USACE Section 404 Clean Water Act and Section 10 Rivers and Harbors Act Permits
+USACE Section 404 Clean Water Act and Section 10 Rivers and Harbors Act Permits Permits may be required if temporary structures or discharge of dredged or fill material are required during marine debris removal activities.

-Texas Regional General Permits (RGP) such as the Texas General Land Office (GLO) Permit (for marine debris removal, SWG-2010-00605) and/or several Nationwide Permits (NWP) may apply for marine debris removal, including NWP #22 (derelict vessel removal).
+Texas Regional General Permits (RGP) such as the TX GLO Permit (for marine debris removal, SWG-2010-00605) and/or several Nationwide Permits (NWP) may apply for marine debris removal, including NWP #22 (derelict vessel removal).
 Refer to the RGP and Nationwide Permit (NWP) corresponding limits, pre-construction notice requirements, and general and regional conditions, as applicable.
 In some cases, Letters of Permission, or Individual Permits (IPs) may instead be required.
 Additional permitting information may be found in the Texas Marine Debris Emergency Response Guide https://marinedebris.noaa.gov/emergency-response-guide/texas-marine-debris-emergency-response-guide